Several dead after shooting in Hamburg church-German police | Law-Order

 Several dead after shooting in Hamburg church-German police

 Several people have been killed or seriously injured in a shooting at a church in the northern German city of Hamburg, with the motive for the attack unclear, police said on Thursday.
-The Bild newspaper reported that seven people were dead and eight more injured in the shooting which it said took place in a Jehovah's Witness church.
+The Bild newspaper reported that seven people were dead and eight others injured in the shooting at a Jehovah's Witness church.

+Several people have been killed or seriously injured in a shooting at a church in the northern German city of Hamburg, with the motive for the attack unclear, police said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)